-Myth 4.
-Renewable energy can’t provide as many jobs for American workers as fossil fuels
+Renewable Energy Myth 4: Renewable energy can’t provide as many jobs for American workers as fossil fuels.

 Clean energy jobs, including renewable energy and energy efficiency, employ three times as many workers as fossil fuels.
 Even with the recent Covid-19 economic downturn, clean energy jobs maintained their sizeable advantage over fossil fuels.
 And as wind, solar, and energy efficiency are projected to grow rapidly in the next two decades, those jobs will only grow, while fossil fuel jobs continue to decline.

-Myth 5.
-Don’t we need to invest in both renewable and nuclear power to go carbon free?
+Renewable Energy Myth 5: Wee need to invest in both renewable and nuclear power to go carbon free.

-Fact: We don’t need to take the risks of using nuclear energy to address the climate crisis
+Fact: We don’t need to take the risks of nuclear energy to address the climate crisis.

 Advocates for nuclear energy will often say that the only way we can get to emissions-free energy in the US is by including nuclear energy in the mix.
 But, nuclear energy carries enormous risks – including accidents, terrorism, and proliferation.
 There is also no solution for storing nuclear waste that can remain radioactive for hundreds of thousands of years.